Homeopath

 Work experience

 It's a good idea to attend open days and talk to current students or practitioners to help inform your decision about starting a career in homeopathy.
-You could also ask to sit in with a homeopath during patient consultations to gain an insight into the role.
+You could also ask to work shadow a homeopath and to sit in during patient consultations to gain an insight into the role.
+(The patient would have to agree to this.)
 Contact the main homeopathic bodies or individual homeopaths to arrange a visit.

 Find out more about the different kinds of work experience and internships that are available.